16-year-old in hospital after pumpkin slammed into his chest during game at church festival

 “This particular game will never be used again," he said.

+Pastor Stewart said Jacob is known for making people laugh, and loving music and writing.

-"He’s right there in the middle of the life of the party, all of the time," he said.
-“From all over the world, people are literally praying for Jacob.”
+"He’s very funny and engaging," he said, "He's right there in the middle of the life of the party, all of the time."

-The pastor and the family said the life and death difference for Jacob was doing CPR right away and continued prayers from the community.
+The pastor and the family said the life and death difference for Jacob--in addition to the medical care he is receiving now--was CPR right away, and continued prayers.

+"He's just an amazing kid," Jacob's father, Michael, said.
+"I mean, everybody loves him.
+He's my son, but he's also my friend.
+He's one of the best friends I've got."

+"From all over the world, people are literally praying for Jacob," Pastor Stewart said.
+"It's beyond belief the amount of support that has come in for this young man."